Safavid Khuzestan

-The province of Khuzestan (also spelled Khuzistan; ولایت خوزستان) was a south-western province of Safavid Iran, corresponding to the present-day province of Khuzestan.
+The province of Khuzestan (also spelled Khuzistan; ولایت خوزستان) was a southwestern province of Safavid Iran, corresponding to the present-day province of Khuzestan.

 Name

 The old name of the province was Khuzestan ("the land of the Khuz"), referring to the ancient Elamites that inhabited the area from the 3rd millennium BC until the rise of the Achaemenid Empire in 539 BC.
 Due to influx of Shi'i Arab tribes invited by the Safavids to act as a bulwark against the Ottoman Empire, the western part of Khuzestan became known as Arabestan.
 According to the Iranologist Rudi Matthee, this name change took place during the reign of Shah Abbas I (r.
 1588–1629).
 Like the provinces of Kurdistan and Lorestan, the name of Arabestan did not have a "national" implication.

 Later on, the whole Khuzestan province came to be known as Arabestan.
 It is uncertain when this change occurred.
 According to Rudi Matthee, it was first during the reign of the Afsharid ruler Nader Shah (r.
 1736–1747), that this happened.
 The Iranologist Houchang Chehabi considers this to have taken place in the second half of the 18th century.
 Another Iranologist, Roger Savory, considers this change to have happened later, by the 19th century.